 How do other search engines work in comparison to Google?

-Many “web” search engines (like Bing) work on similar principles.
+Many “web” search engines use (like Bing) similar search engine algorithms.

 They will crawl and index web pages to use in their search results.